What You Need to Know About Spa Manager

-In the United States, there were 276,100 jobs for Spa Manager in 2016.
+In 2016, there was an estimated number of 276,100 jobs in the United States for Spa Manager.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 40,400 new jobs for Spa Manager by 2026.
-There will be an estimated 31,600 positions for Spa Manager per year.
+The BLS estimates 31,600 yearly job openings in this field.

 The states with the most job growth for Spa Manager are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.